Kotti/kotti_user_manual/docs/adding_content/documents.rst

 titles are transformed to work as key parts of the "web address" of each document.
 The counterpart to the title, the part used in the web address, is called the name.
 You do not enter the name directly.
 Kotti creates it from the title.
-For our "Fruits" document, the title will be "Fruits" and the name will be set to "fruits" by Kotti automatically (You won't see the name when you enter the title).
+For our "Fruit Rootstock" document, the title will be "Fruit Rootstock" and the name will be set to "fruit-rootstock" by Kotti automatically (You won't see the name when you enter the title, but you will when you look at the web address).

-..
-Image:: ../images/adding_fruits_document_title.png

 You see web addresses everywhere as you use the Internet.  www.google.com is a web address, and so is www.bbc.com.
 And so is www.bbc.com/news.
 And so is